FROM SCIENCE to SUCCESS

 Untapable was bred by Winchell Thoroughbreds and retained to race upon recommendation by Equine Analysis.
 Untapable would go on to win 5 Grade 1 races including the Kentucky Oaks as well as the Breeder’s Cup Distaff.
 She would then be honored with an Eclipse Award for Champion Three-Year-Old Filly.

 Finite was bred by Winchell Thoroughbreds and was catalogued in the Fasig Tipton Midlantic Two-Year-Old In-Training sale before Equine Analysis recommended that the filly be retained to race.
 Finite was twice 2nd before breaking her maiden by 4.5 lengths at Kentucky Downs.
-She then went on to win 5 in a row including Graded Stakes wins in the Grade 2 Golden Rod at Churchill Downs and the Grade 2 Rachel Alexandra at Fair Grounds and is a leading contender for the 2020 KY Oaks.
+She then went on to win 5 in a row including Graded Stakes wins in the Grade 2 Golden Rod at Churchill Downs and the Grade 2 Rachel Alexandra at Fair Grounds.

 Thunder Gulch was purchased privately by Michael Tabor upon recommendation from bloodstock agent Demi O’Byrne and Equine Analysis after finishing 4th in the Grade 3 Nashua as a two-year-old.
 He would immediately reward his connections with victories in the Grade 2 Remsen, Grade 2 Fountain of Youth, and Grade 1 Florida Derby on his way to winning the 1995 edition of the Kentucky Derby.
 He would then go on to win the Grade 1 Belmont Stakes as well as the Grade 1 Travers Stakes.
 He would retire to stud duty at Ashford Farm in 1996 and was pensioned from stud duty in 2015 where he would live out the rest of his days at the farm until he passed away in March of 2018.